bdashore3/KingBot/README.md

 Once you clone the repository, change into the project directory (KingBot/Kingbot), install the EF Core tools by:
 `dotnet tool install --global dotnet-ef`

-Then run the following commands:
+Then run the following command:
 ```
-dotnet ef migrations add InitialCreate
 dotnet ef database update
 ```
 If you have errors, run `dotnet build` and show them to me in the [discord server](https://discord.gg/pswt7by) if you can't figure out the reason.